quorten/quorten-blog1/_posts/2019-04-02-color-mixing-hero.md

 perceived color brightness separately from physical brightness.

 The strong contribution of L in green means that you need to back it out faster than you'd normally expect.
+Also, it must stay high for longer, say for 75% of its region of affect, after which point it backs out quickly to zero.

 Because of these considerations, straight line linear intensity changes work pretty well.
 Now it's just a crude approximation, but